Ambronay European baroque Academy

 Ambronay has started a partnership with Collegio Ghislieri in Pavia (Italy) in 2010.

-- 2015 European Baroque Academy : applications are open!
+- 2015 European Baroque Academy : we're still looking for double basses !

 The 21st European Baroque Academy will be placed under the artistic and pedagogical direction of Enrico Onofri.